-However, in the case that there are further regulations or guidelines for a particular
+However, in the case that there are further regulations or guidelines for a particular tournament, please follow the contents of those guidelines.

 Section 5.
 Team Fights

 This section contains the details of team battles.
 If there are specific guidelines for that particular tournament, those guidelines take precedence.